Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution

 \begin{theorem} For $\pi$ a $\sigma$-invariant supercuspidal representation of $G$ over $\overline{\mathbb{F}_{l}}$, there exists an integral $\sigma$-invariant supercuspidal representation $\widetilde{\pi}$ of $G$ over $\overline{\mathbb{Q}_{l}}$, such that $r_{l}(\widetilde{\pi})=\pi$.

 \end{theorem}

-Let us now outline the contents of this paper by introducing the strategy of our proof for Theorem \ref{Thmmain} and Theorem \ref{Thmmult1}.
+Let us outline the contents of this paper by introducing the strategy of our proof for Theorem \ref{Thmmain} and Theorem \ref{Thmmult1}.
 In section 2 we introduce our settings and basic knowledge about hermitian matrices and unitary subgroups.
-Our main tool to prove the theorems will be simple type theory developed by Bushnell-Kutzko in \cite{bushnell129admissible}, and further generalized by Vign\'eras \cite{vigneras1996representations} and M\'{\i}nguez-S\'echerre \cite{minguez2014types} to the $l$-modular case.
-In section 3 we will give a detailed introduction of this theory, but here we also recall a little bit for convenience.
-The idea of simple type theory is to realize any cuspidal representation $\pi$ of $G$ as the compact induction of a finite dimensional representation $\Lambda$ on an open subgroup $\boldsymbol{J}$ which is compact modulo its center.
-Such a pair $(\boldsymbol{J},\Lambda)$ is called an \emph{extended maximal simple type} which we will abbreviate to \emph{simple type} for simplicity.
+Our main tool to prove the theorems will be the simple type theory developed by Bushnell-Kutzko in \cite{bushnell129admissible}, and further generalized by Vign\'eras \cite{vigneras1996representations} and M\'{\i}nguez-S\'echerre \cite{minguez2014types} to the $l$-modular case.
+In section 3 we will give a detailed introduction to this theory, but here we also recall a little bit for convenience.
+The idea of simple type theory is to realize any cuspidal representation $\pi$ of $G$ as the compact induction of a finite dimensional representation $\Lambda$ of $\boldsymbol{J}$, which is an open subgroup of $G$ compact modulo its centre.
+Such a pair $(\boldsymbol{J},\Lambda)$, constructed as in \cite{bushnell129admissible}, is called an \emph{extended maximal simple type}, which we will abbreviate to \emph{simple type} for simplicity.
 We also mention the following main properties of $(\boldsymbol{J},\Lambda)$:

-(1) The group $\mathbf{J}$ contains a unique maximal open compact subgroup $J$ which contains a unique maximal normal pro-$p$-subgroup $J^{1}$;
+(1) The group $\boldsymbol{J}$ contains a unique maximal open compact subgroup $J$, which contains a unique maximal normal pro-$p$-subgroup $J^{1}$;